hburgosrobles/protocols/sequence-tagged-gene-deletion.md

 Otherwise, you can adapt the oligo design to whatever approach you use.

 1. Generate a sequence file containing the gene of interest and 2 Kb of flanking sequence.
-2. Substitute the coding sequence of the gene of interest with the barcoded Erm<sup>R</sup>-Marker within the start codon and the last 7 aa plus stop codon of the gene of interest.
+2. Substitute the coding sequence of the target gene with the barcoded Erm<sup>R</sup>-Marker within the start codon and the last 7 codons (6 aa plus stop codon) of the gene of interest.
 [Example: Δ*cueR*::erm-bar.](https://benchling.com/s/seq-b4AyxNqFLv25wjchrTqZ)
-3. Using the distances shown in the image above as a guide, design oligos with a Tm = 60 ± 3°C (verify Tm with the "Analyze" function of [IDT's OligoAnalyzer 3.1 tool](https://www.idtdna.com/calc/analyzer)). \*Make sure oligo R1 starts with the start codon of the gene of interest, while F2 should include the last 7 codons.
+3. Using the distances shown in the image above as a guide, design oligos with a Tm = 60 ± 3°C (verify Tm with the "Analyze" function of [IDT's OligoAnalyzer 3.1 tool](https://www.idtdna.com/calc/analyzer)). \*Make sure oligo R1 starts with the start codon of the target gene, while F2 should include the last 7 codons (6 aa plus stop codon).
 4. Attach the reverse complement of LUH to the 5'-end of R1 and RUH to 5'-end of F2 to form the R1-LUH and F2-RUH oligos (LUH Reverse complement = CTGGCGAAGCATATATAAGAAGCTCGTCTCGT; RUH = GACTTGACCTGGATGTCTCTACCCACAAGATCG).
 5. Calculate the predicted secondary structures for the oligos using the "Hairpin" function of [IDT's OligoAnalyzer 3.1 tool](https://www.idtdna.com/calc/analyzer) and reject oligos with predicted structures with a Tm ≥ ~45°C.